rolandpoulter/echo-d/docs/src/content/docs/reference/node.md

 }
 ```

-## Code Analysis

-### Main functionalities

-The main functionalities of the `NodeActions` class are:

-- Combining actions from different modules into a single object.
-- Providing a convenient way to access and perform actions on actors, components, entities, and symbols in the current context.

 ___

 ### Methods

-The `NodeActions` class has the following methods:

 - `actorInput`: Handles input for a specific actor in the current context.
 - `actors`: Retrieves actors from the current context.